Mathseeds White Paper

 New skills and concepts are taught in a context that is relevant, familiar, and of interest to most young children.
 From choosing the correct bus as it drives by, to feeding birds the correct number of worms in a bird café, to getting an astronaut back to his rocket ship, the Mathseeds activities bring mathematical concepts to life.
 And with more than 350 different activities, pupils are always seeing content that is new and interesting.
 For pupils working through the programme, the Mathseeds lessons and activities are all set in a nonthreatening environment that supports risk taking and rewards perseverance.

-“Over the past decade a suite of studies focused on the early bases of mathematical abstraction and generalisation has indicated that an awareness of mathematical pattern and structure is both critical and salient to mathematical development among young children.”
+“– Joanne Mulligan, Associate Professor, Macquarie UniversityOver the past decade a suite of studies focused on the early bases of mathematical abstraction and generalisation has indicated that an awareness of mathematical pattern and structure is both critical and salient to mathematical development among young children.. ”

 At the core of Mathseeds are the instructional movies and interactive activities that make up the beginning of each lesson.
-Both the videos and activities have been purposely designed to encourage active learning rather than what Roschelle and his colleagues referred to as the "passive role of receiving information" (2000, p.79).
+Both the movies and activities have been purposely designed to encourage active learning rather than what Roschelle and his colleagues referred to as the "passive role of receiving information" (2000, p.79).
 Evidence supports the belief that pupils learn best when they are provided with short sessions, a quick instructional pace, and time to process new information (Fuchs & Fuchs, 2001; Jensen, 2005).
-As shown in Figure 4, Jensen (2005) recommends 5-8 minutes direct instruction for early primary school pupils.
-The Mathseeds instructional video sequence is interspersed with short, interactive activities that serve as practise and consolidation, as well as a method for keeping pupils focused.
+As shown in Figure 4, Jensen (2005) recommends 5-8 minutes direct instruction for early elementary school pupils.
+The Mathseeds instructional video sequence is interspersed with short, interactive activities that serve as practice and consolidation, as well as a method for keeping pupils focused.

 Figure 4: Jensen (2005) identified appropriate durations for direct instruction for children.